 \section{Abstract}

-In this paper we provide a deep and systematic study of the classes of what it means to be an immersion, a submersion, a local diffeomorphism, and unramified in a tangent category.
-We also give a systematic study of the ways in which these classes of morphisms interact, the properties they have, and give very explicit and concrete characterizations of how each class of maps appear in algebraic geometry, in differential geometry, in the theory of semirings, and in the theory of Cartesian differential categories.
+In this paper we provide a deep and systematic study of what it means to be an immersion, a submersion, a local diffeomorphism, and unramified in a tangent category.
+We also give a systematic study of the ways in which these classes of morphisms interact, their properties, and give very explicit and concrete characterizations of how each class appears in algebraic geometry, differential geometry, algebra, and in Cartesian differential categories.
 Additionally, we discuss the notion of being carrable with respect to the tangent bundle projection, then use this to define the notion of horizontal descent in a tangent category, which we then use as a key tool to study the aforementioned classes of morphisms.
-We in particular use this to define a de Rham relative cotangent complex in an arbitrary tangent category and to give a partial answer of when it is that a submersion admits not just a section but a section which is linear.
+In particular, we use this to define a de Rham relative cotangent complex in an arbitrary tangent category.

 \subjclass{Primary 18F40; Secondary 13N99, 14B10, 53B99, 53C99, 57R99} \keywords{Tangent Category, Differential Bundle, Horizontal Descent, Immersion, Submersion, Local Diffeomorphism, Unramified Morphism, Relative Cotangent Complex, Carrable Morphisms, Schemes, Smooth Manifolds, Cartesian Differential Categories, Differential Algebra for Semirings}